George W. Rauch: Family

-Rauch and his wife Emma had two sons and a daughter named George W. Rauch, Jr., Martha Ellen Rauch, and Richard A. Rauch and the name George W. Rauch has been passed down for five generations as of 2022.
-His son George W. Rauch, Jr. (7/18/1919-11/10/2011) was a prominent attorney in Chicago who had three children (Jane, Lynn and George W Rauch III)and three step-daughters (Alison Farlow, Juliet Farlow and Lesley Farlow).
-George W. Rauch III (11/6/1944–Present) who is currently living in the Gulf Coast of Florida.
+Rauch and his wife Emma had two sons and a daughter named George W. Rauch Jr., Martha Ellen Rauch, and Richard A. Rauch.
+The name George W. Rauch has been passed down for five generations as of 2022.
+His son George W. Rauch Jr. (1919–2011) was a prominent attorney in Chicago who had three children (Jane, Lynn and George W Rauch III) and three step-daughters (Alison Farlow, Juliet Farlow and Lesley Farlow).
+George W. Rauch III (1944–) who is currently living in the Gulf Coast of Florida.
 George W. Rauch III is the father of four children (3 sons and 1 daughter), his second son, George W Rauch IV and his daughter Ellis are both married.
-Second born son, George W Rauch IV (5/22/1980-Present) has three children (George W. Rauch V, born 9/21/2009, Molly and Patrick).
-Daughter Ellis has two boys (Hayne Richard Falck 04/17/2009 and Andrew Katzenbach Falck 11/23/2010).
+Second born son, George W Rauch IV (1980–) has three children (George W. Rauch V, born 2009, Molly and Patrick).
+Daughter Ellis has two boys (Hayne Richard Falck 2009 and Andrew Katzenbach Falck 2010).